Journal

 January 27, 2022

 Now this is as bad as the locker but, there is some hope eventually.
-When I was in high school I kept a very messy room.
-Nothing but papers and clothing Strewn about everywhere.
+When I was in high school, I kept a very messy room.
+Nothing but papers and clothing strewn about everywhere.

 Some days I wore multiple outfits because of my sports.
-I will wear my regular clothes to school, then gym uniform, next practice outfit, then change at home into loungewear, and eventually sleepwear.
+I would wear my regular clothes to school, gym uniform, next practice outfit, then change at home into loungewear, and eventually sleepwear.
 By the end of the week my room with a clothing nightmare.
 In addition, I wrote a lot.
-I had term papers that were always do, my diary, and my rats.
+I had term papers that were always do, my diary, and my raps.
 I even had a secret challenge for my wraps – how many can I right?
 So I started numbering them.

 I barely made it out of the house for school in the morning.
 When we lived in the old neighborhood my school was far from home so he took the bus.

-One morning I barely make it out of the house.
+One morning I barely made it out of the house.
 I asked my stepbrother, “can I leave out with you because I can’t find my keys.”
 I knew that they were somewhere in my messy room but I will be late if I keep looking.
 My stepbrother quit surfing his back – then dial-up, promenade and says, “let’s go”.
 This was before windows even.

 So we head off to school, no problem.
 I don’t miss the bus.
 I pretty much ride this thing out the whole week because I was just too busy to clean my room.